What Is Digital Banking?

 Compared to traditional banking, which requires you to visit the bank for every big and small transaction, you can conduct digital banking services from any corner of the world.
 Here are some of its best features and benefits.

-• You may access your bank account digitally via internet banking or eponymous mobile apps that you download on your smartphone from the application store.
+• Convenient remote banking platforms: You may access your bank account digitally via internet banking or eponymous mobile apps of the bank, that you download on your smartphone to access your account anytime.

-• You can now complete the account opening and the subsequent KYC process digitally via a video call.
+• Easy onboarding: You can now complete the account opening and the subsequent KYC process online and digitally via a video call.
 The Reserve Bank of India has permitted banks to conduct a Video KYC to open a bank account on par with a full KYC bank account.

-• Digital Banking comes with a host of online fund transfer provisions.
+• Speedy fund transfers: Digital Banking comes with a host of online fund transfer provisions.
 You can transfer any sum of money to any bank account in India via NEFT, IMPS, RTGS or UPI or make overseas wire transfers.

-• You can also consolidate all your utility bills and set up billers instead of bothering with physical bill payments by logging in on the internet or mobile banking platforms of your bank to complete the payments.
+• Faster utility bill payments: You can also consolidate all your utility bills and set up billers instead of bothering with physical bill payments by logging in on the internet or mobile banking platforms of your bank to complete the payments.

-• You can easily open fixed and recurring deposits, buy insurance, make investments or apply for loans on digital banking platforms.
+• Quick investment solutions: You can easily open fixed and recurring deposits, buy insurance, make investments or apply for loans on digital banking platforms.

-• You can pay for expenses on online shopping websites via net banking or by entering your debit card details like card number, expiration date, and CVV and authenticating payments via OTP.
+• Convenient online shopping facilities: You can pay for expenses on online shopping websites via net banking or by entering your debit card details like card number, expiration date, and CVV and authenticating payments via OTP.

 Final note